 • async_respond_conversation(): Asynchronous method that must be implemented by subclasses

-The Model base class handles all the necessary infrastructure, allowing you to focus on implementing the core model logic in the async_respond method.
+This makes it easy to evaluate models that need to maintain context across multiple turns of conversation, such as chatbots or dialogue systems.
+The Target base class handles all the necessary infrastructure, allowing you to focus on implementing the core model logic in the async_respond method.
 This makes it easy to evaluate any LLM model, whether it’s a local model, an API-based service, or any other implementation.
+Remember that your custom model must implement the async_respond method, which is the core method responsible for generating responses to input messages.
+The base class will handle the conversion between synchronous and asynchronous calls automatically.